Libya's Tripoli-based government and rival parliament take steps to end hostilities | International

 Libya's Tripoli-based government and rival parliament take steps to end hostilities

-Libya's internationally recognized government in Tripoli announced a ceasefire on Friday and the leader of a rival parliament in eastern Libya also appealed for a halt to hostilities.
+Libya's internationally recognised government in Tripoli announced a ceasefire on Friday and the leader of a rival parliament in eastern Libya also appealed for a halt to hostilities.

 The GNA and eastern parliament speaker Aguila Saleh both cited the spread of coronavirus as a reason for backing a ceasefire.
 Saleh is seen to have gained influence compared to Haftar since the LNA's retreat from Tripoli.